 Nicotine works pharmacologically by activating nicotinic acetylcholine receptors, which causes the release of neurotransmitters in particular parts of the brain, most notably the mesolimbic pathway[96].
+Neurons in this circuit send dopaminergic signals from the ventral tegmental area (VTA) to regions such as the hippocampus, amygdala, and nucleus accumbens.
 A major component of the brain's reward system, the mesolimbic system is implicated in addiction and problems of emotional regulation[97].
 In addition to its effects on dopamine and dopaminergic pathways, nicotine affects the release of a number of other neurotransmitters, such as gamma-aminobutyric acid (GABA), glutamate, noradrenaline, serotonin, opioids, and acetylcholine[98].

 Nicotine's pharmacological effects in schizophrenia involve complex interactions with antipsychotic medications and symptom profiles.
-By acting on nicotinic acetylcholine receptors (nAChRs), nicotine may ameliorate antipsychotic-induced extrapyramidal symptoms like akathisia through enhanced dopaminergic transmission in nigrostriatal pathways.
+By acting on nicotinic acetylcholine receptors (nAChRs), nicotine may ameliorate antipsychotic-induced extrapyramidal symptoms like akathisia through enhanced dopaminergic transmission in nigrostriatal pathways14.
 This occurs as nicotine stimulates $\alpha 4\beta 2$ and $\alpha 7$ nAChRs on midbrain dopamine neurons, partially counteracting D2 receptor blockade from first-generation antipsychotics.
 However, this dopamine-enhancing effect creates a therapeutic paradox.
-While mesostriatal dopamine modulation improves motor side effects, concurrent mesolimbic pathway activation risks exacerbating positive psychotic symptoms through excessive ventral striatal dopamine release.
+While mesostriatal dopamine modulation improves motor side effects, concurrent mesolimbic pathway activation risks exacerbating positive psychotic symptoms through excessive ventral striatal dopamine release24.
 Clinical studies demonstrate smokers with schizophrenia exhibit 27% higher baseline D2 receptor occupancy in associative striatal regions compared to nonsmokers, potentially explaining the association between smoking and intensified delusions/hallucinations.
 A study that found that heavy smokers with schizophrenia had higher frequencies of positive symptoms than lesser smokers lends credence to this theory[99].
 It's interesting to note that heavy smokers typically scored lower on negative symptoms in the same study.
 Patients with mild to moderate nicotine dependency scored higher on the Positive and Negative Syndrome Scale (PANSS) negative symptom subscale than patients with severe nicotine dependence, according to a more recent study on the relationship between nicotine dependence and schizophrenia.
 These findings imply that cholinergic pathways might be important in controlling negative symptoms in schizophrenia[100].

-2.6 Diagnostics of Schizophrenia
+Diagnostics of Schizophrenia